bbc/matterhorn/README.md

 ## Overview

-Matterhorn is a device identification service for the TV Application Platform (TAP)
+Matterhorn is a device identification service for the TV Application Platform (TAP).

+## Certs

+To update Matterhorn's certs follow the [guide here](./docs/cert-guide.md).

 ## Architecture